-Oral flea and tick control is also an option.
+Oral medication is another option for flea and tick prevention.
 These medications work by disrupting the life cycle of fleas and killing both immature fleas and ticks.
-Flea and tick pills can be beneficial because they are easy to give.
+Oral flea and tick control can be beneficial because it’s easy to give.

 Powders & Sprays

 Two more topical options are tick and flea powders and sprays.
 These methods work by killing and repelling pests, plus they can sometimes be applied in your household and in your pet’s outdoor environment.
 Be sure to read the instructions of flea and tick sprays and powders before use.

 Flea and tick control applies to your house and environment, as well.
 Fleas and ticks like moist, shady, and cool areas, so mow your lawn regularly and keep your pet’s outdoor environment clear of tall grass, leaves, and other brush.

 To keep pests out of your home, vacuum your floors and furniture often.
 It’s also a good idea to regularly wash your pet’s bedding and any other blankets and rugs that he may sit on.